Flag of Rutland: Design

 The horseshoe has traditionally been the symbol of Oakham since William the Conqueror gave the 125 sqmi estate to Henry de Ferrers, whose family name suggests a connection with iron-working or the farrier occupation.
 One of his privileges was to claim the forfeit of a horseshoe from anyone of rank visiting his lordship in Oakham.
 A unique collection of horseshoes presented by royalty and peers of the realm passing through the manor, hangs on the walls of the Hall in Oakham Castle.

+The horseshoe is depicted as asymmetric with three nails on one side and four on the other, which reflects the standard British practice of affixing horseshoes with seven nails.

-The acorn exemplifies the former forest, which at one time covered much of the county.
+The thirteen acorns exemplify the former forest, which at one time covered much of the county.
 It can also be interpreted as representing "smallness and importance" and the oaks suggested by the name of Oakham.
 The green field represents the county's agriculture, especially its rich pastureland.

 The orientation of the horseshoe is in accordance with tradition in the county, and the horseshoes in the Castle are hung this way up.
+The flag is displayed in a 3:5 ratio.